mauroalfaro/people-list-fastapi/README.md

 Basic REST Api with CRUD operations made with FastAPI

 ## Description
 people-list project developed with Python and FastAPI.
-Contains CRUD operations impacting a MongoDB database running on the cloud on a Mongo Atlas cluster.
+Contains CRUD operations impacting a MongoDB database running on the cloud on a MongoDB Atlas cluster.

 ## Design
 Basic Python/FatsAPI application with CRUD endpoints for three models: Customers, Employees and Stores.